An Iwahori-Whittaker model for the Satake category: Spherical vs. Iwahori--Whittaker

 \subsection{Proof of Theorem~\ref{thm:equiv}}

-Any ring of coefficients considered above appears in an $\ell$-modular triple $(\K,\O,\F)$ where $\K$ is a finite extension of $\Ql$, $\O$ is its ring of integers, and $\F$ is the residue field of $\O$.
-Therefore we fix such a triple, and will treat the 3 cases in parallel.
+As explained in~\S\ref{ss:def-IW}, any ring of coefficients considered above appears in an $\ell$-modular triple $(\K,\O,\L)$ where $\K$ is a finite extension of $\Ql$, $\O$ is its ring of integers, and $\L$ is the residue field of $\O$.
+Therefore we fix such a triple, and will treat the three cases in parallel.

 The starting point of our proof will be the \emph{geometric Casselman--Shalika formula}, first conjectured in~\cite{fgkv} and then proved independently in~\cite{fgv} and~\cite{ngo-polo} (see also Remark~\ref{rmk:Hom-J!-J*-IW}\eqref{it:J!-J*-IW-simple}).
 We consider the composition